 - Have solid human resource policies

-These items and more are vital for facilities which care for animals, because if such a facility fails, the animals are the ones who pay the price, with slowly deteriorating care, possible transport to another facility (again), and certainly possible death.
+- These items and more are vital for facilities that care for animals, because if such a facility fails, the animals are the ones who pay the price, with slowly deteriorating care, possible transport to another facility (again), and certainly possible death.

-If an organization is not GFAS Accredited or Verified, ask why not, and urge them to apply!
+If an organization you know is a true sanctuary and is not GFAS Accredited or Verified, ask why not, and urge them to apply!